DepetrisFe/nested-filters-example/README.md

 # nested-filters-example

-Simple example of nested filters in frontend.
+Example of nested filters in React.
+How to apply many filters at the same array, persisting the original state, in React.